apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China slashes mortgage reference rates to revive property market**
+**Kenny Smith Says Controversy Over His Comments on Sabrina Ionescu 'Much Ado About Nothing'**

-You can read more about it [here](https://www.reuters.com/markets/asia/china-lowers-mortgage-reference-rate-by-25-basis-points-2024-02-20/).
+You can read more about it [here](https://www.si.com/nba/2024/02/20/kenny-smith-sabrina-ionescu-comments-stephen-a-smith-much-ado-about-nothing).

 ## Requirements
 - Python 3.8